Dracaena Plant Care: 7 Tips to Keep It Healthy (2026)

 No drainage holes in pot Always use pots with drainage

-Watering more when plant struggles Check soil moisture first
+Watering more when the plant struggles Check soil moisture first

 Placing in direct sunlight Stick to bright, indirect light